teo-orthlieb/teo-orthlieb.github.io/content/blog/simple_renamer/index.md

 +++
-title = "One renaming to rule them all" date = 2021-11-20 description = "[🚧 WIP] Batch renaming softwares have complicated UIs with tons of fields.
+title = "One renaming to rule them all" date = 2021-11-20 description = "Batch renaming softwares have complicated UIs with tons of fields.
 Turns out you only need 1."
 [extra]
 topic = "Language Processing, UI" kind = "Useful"